The RNIB Navigator™

 Address and POI accuracy can vary a lot as well.
 Foursquare points are quite prolific and often right at the door of a business but you do have to put up with some junk users have recorded incorrectly.

 Address matching can be right on or sometimes hundreds of feet off.
 For example, an outdoor mall may have one common address for all the businesses when in fact individual stores may be deep in a parking lot and away from the actual street address.
 Foursquare points may help in this matter as opposed to routing to the street number.
 It is wise to always be sceptical when it comes to the last 50 feet or so of any route.
-See the Sendero GPS accuracy document at http://www.senderogroup.com/support/GPSAccuracy.zip for more about this topic.
+This is where access to a live, trained Aira agent can be the most efficient way to find an entrance of a building, specific store in a shopping mall, etc. See the Sendero GPS accuracy document at http://www.senderogroup.com/support/GPSAccuracy.zip for more about GPS accuracy.

 There are a number of audio events that augment VoiceOver in the RNIB Navigator app.
 The RNIB Navigator™ uses the built in Apple Ringer and Alert volume.
 If you have your mute button switched on, no app sound effects, i.e. Continue Straight, Turn Indicator, Magic Wand, route recalculation, background timer, chime, etc., will be played.
 Also since these are “Alert Sounds” the volume of this is adjustable in your main system’s Sounds settings page which is “Ringer and Alerts.”
 So if you go into your sounds setting’s page and increase the ringer and Alert’s volume, our sound effects will also be played louder.
 This is by design since this is a standard way Apple handles sound effects.